GZHU-DVL/HVS-5M/README.md

 ## Spatial Features
 **The Content and edge features of the video are obtained by ConvNeXt.**

 First, you need to download the dataset and copy the local address into the videos_dir of [CNNfeatures_Spatial.py](https://github.com/GZHU-DVL/HVS-5M/blob/main/CNNfeatures_Spatial.py).
 Due to the particularity of the LSVQ dataset, we give a spatial feature version for extracting LSVQ in [CNNfeatures_Spatial_LSVQ.py](https://github.com/GZHU-DVL/HVS-5M/blob/main/CNNfeatures_Spatial_LSVQ.py).
-In it, we marked the video sequence numbers that do not exist in the current version of LSVQ.
+In it, we mark the video sequence numbers that do not exist in the current version of LSVQ.

 ```
 python CNNfeature_Spatial.py --database=database --frame_batch_size=16 \